The Amazing Role of a Mother

 Mother’s Day is celebrated on different dates all over the world, but it’s mostly celebrated in the month of May.
+This day that’s marked off to celebrate your mother has rich beginnings.

 Its story begins in 1865, when Ann Maria Reeves Jarvis decided to organize a specific day to bring together a big group of mothers.
 They gathered to exchange experiences and to debate the situation of women in a society where motherhood and its responsibilities were not yet very visible or recognized.

 Ann Maria Reeves was well-known in the United States.
-Like her own mother, she was another activist who fought for the rights of working mothers and to improve social conditions like healthcare, salary, and children’s education.
+Like her own mother, she was an activist who fought for the rights of working mothers and to improve social conditions like healthcare, salary, and children’s education.

 Today, we’d like to invite you to think about the role of mothers in our day and age.